FujiwaraTakuya/Fujis-Endosoma/Experimental stuff/Vorish Rain 2 - A Risk of Rain Creature VRPG (or Roguelike) Experience.md

 **Stomach Capacity** - Determined by your size, evolutionary state, and Level, determines how many occupants you can keep within yourself to benefit from health regeneration
 **Invader Digestion/Energy Drain Rate** - Starts at 1 Damage per-round, increasing by +1 per level multiple of 10
 ##  Levelling up
-All Creatures start at Level 1, and gradually gain Experience (EXP) by performing some form of action
+All Creatures start at Level 1, and gradually gain Experience (EXP) by performing some form of action:
+- Killing Mobs and defeating Bosses
+- Successfully opening containers
+- Succeeding Skill Checks
+- Using the Teleporter while still holding onto Money Once a Creature reaches an Experience Cap, they gain the following:
+- +1 Level
+- +10 Max HP
+- Heals Player up to full HP
+- +1 to BD (Base Damage)
+- +1 Stomach Capacity
+Each Experience Cap per-level starts at 100, then it's multiplied by exponents of 1.55 rounded to the nearest whole number for each Level after it (I.e. 100 x 1.55¹/²/³/etc. = 155 (Level 2)/240 (Level 3)/372 (Level 4)/etc.).
+You can look for the explained examples of each Experience Cap in the Extras and Stuff section.
 ## How to calculate "Base Damage" & "Total Damage"
 When determining a creature's Base Damage for attacks and items, use the following: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs
 Total Damage gains additional benefits like this: (Creature BD + 1 per level + 1/2/3/5 per Weapon Item Bonus) x Buffs x Damage Bonuses x Crit